Queen of the Ring tournament: Reception

-The Queen's Crown tournament was heavily criticized by fans for not being on equal ground with the men's King of the Ring tournament.
+The original 2021 Queen's Crown tournament was heavily criticized by fans for not being on equal ground with the men's tournament that year.
 The length of the tournament's first six matches were a combined 13 minutes and 40 seconds, equaling an average of roughly two minutes and 15 seconds per match.
-This is in stark contrast to the first six matches of the King of the Ring tournament, where none were shorter than eight minutes.
+This was in stark contrast to the first six matches of the 2021 King of the Ring tournament, where none were shorter than eight minutes.